 JC Wears: What to Wear to Work in the Summer

 The thing with being a consultant, is that, it’s kinda really hard to get a work uniform down.
+Sometimes I wish I could get in touch with one of those workwear companies and get myself a proper uniform for work.
 Every new project and client I go on will have its own culture and its own dress code.
 Nevermind throwing in the days where I’m in my own companies office, combined with a few work from home days.
 My wardrobe just never seems to make sense, I never seem to have enough of the right things to wear.

 I’ve recently joined a new project (as mentioned!) and as they are a different industry (I was previously in manufacturing), they most definitely have much more of a formal dress code.
 It’s pretty common for the guys to be wearing suit jackets and ties.
 This has totally thrown me after much more informal places over the past couple of years.
 Plus, throw into that, it’s almost summer and I reeeeally don’t like wearing black.

 So when House of Fraser got in touch to try one of their dresses, I figured it was the perfect opportunity to pick something up that fitted the bill – something which was formal enough to wear to work, whilst also being summery and most definitely not black.

 I eventually stumbled across this floral number which I tooootally love.
 It is a really good length, cutting in around the knees, while the wrapping kind of detail around the waist cinches in.
 Plus, it’s the right kind of shape which I prefer to wear to work – nothing revealing or too tight.
 I think florals work so well in every season really and it’s just the right shade to not make it too garish.